 Choose from two different experiences, with the most expensive option lasting 45 minutes and including a dram of the four most exclusive Glenmorangie nectars.
 The tour explains the full distillation process and you get to view the amazing copper stills where most of the magic happens.

 The Royal Burgh of Dornoch

 Dornoch was placed firmly on the map when Madonna and Guy Ritchie got their son, Rocco, baptised in the town’s cathedral back in 2000.
 It’s also one of our favourite places to visit when we’re seeing our family that are based in Sutherland.
-Head to the seaside and blow away the cobwebs on Dornoch’s stunning beach.
-Enjoy wandering around the town – admire the Cathedral, check out the Witch’s Stone (spot where the last witch was executed in the UK), have a dram at the Castle Hotel, enjoy a delicious hot chocolate from Cocoa Mountain and finish off with a spot of shopping at Dornoch Jail.
+We highly recommend heading to the seaside and blowing away the cobwebs on Dornoch’s stunning beach.
+Or have a wander around the town – admire the Cathedral, check out the Witch’s Stone (spot where the last witch was executed in the UK), have a dram at the Castle Hotel, enjoy a delicious hot chocolate from Cocoa Mountain and finish off with a spot of shopping at Dornoch Jail.

 >>Are you planning on spending some time in Dornoch?
 For full details of things to do, places to eat and stay in Dornoch, make sure you check out this post.<<

 This gorgeous quiet sandy beach is a very short drive north of Dornoch and well worth a visit.
 With a huge expanse of clean golden coloured sand, it is perfect for a paddle on a warm summer’s day or just a lunchtime picnic.
 At one end of the beach is the Grannie’s Heilan Hame holiday park, complete with an indoor pool, tennis court and a restaurant/bar not to mention the beach on your doorstep.
 It’s a super place for a family holiday!